CLIENT – INDUSTRY VERTICAL

 REASONS FOR AZURE MIGRATION

-- A charter was initiated by the Chief Technology Officer for UDT’s Financial Services/Transportation Industry Client to achieve more efficiency in transportation provision.
+- A charter was initiated by the Chief Technology Officer for UDT’s Financial Services/Transportation Industry Client to achieve more efficiency in the transportation provision.
 As an example, according to this charter, one percent (1%) increases in efficiency in this provision equals approximately $1 million in bottom line revenue increase per physical transportation asset.
-Advanced technology services – modernizing processes and reducing IT sprawl — including centralized Microsoft Azure Cloud solutions, could, it was/is put forth by Microsoft, by The Client’s team and UDT’s team, contribute significantly to achieving these efficiencies.
+Advanced technology services – modernizing processes and reducing IT sprawl — including centralized Microsoft Azure Cloud solutions could, it was/is put forth by Microsoft, by The Client’s team and UDT’s team, contribute significantly to achieving these efficiencies.

-- UDT’s Financial Services/Transportation Industry Client’s Chief Technology indicated that the organization wanted to increase efficiencies and reduce costs by moving to (current) “mainstream technology” – i.e. cloud services – and not be beholden to costly hardware refreshes.
+- UDT’s Financial Services/Transportation Industry Client’s Chief Technology Officer indicated that the organization wanted to increase efficiencies and reduce costs by moving to (current) “mainstream technology” – i.e. cloud services – and not be beholden to costly hardware refreshes.

-- As part of the modernization initiative, The Client’s technology group and UDT’s team identified that multiple company sites had/have ageing hardware with limited storage capacity, with significant need for IT refreshes required.
+- As part of the modernization initiative, The Client’s technology group and UDT’s team identified that multiple company sites had/have aging hardware with limited storage capacity, with significant need for IT refreshes required.
 The “mainstream technology” transformation would reduce those costs and significantly increase business and IT efficiencies.